Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

 1. Run the application in terminal with the command ``ssi``.
     * Optional arguments may be added to the command such as ``ssi -l -c`` or ``ssi -lc`` which is handy if you already know what you want to do and prefer not to be prompted by the application each time resulting in a quicker interaction and immediate result.
         Optional arguments:
         * -l, --long	The resulting password will be the default long version.
 	    * -s, --short	The resulting password will be a shortened version of the original default password.
 	    * -c, --copy	The resulting password will be copied to memory for a few seconds after which it will be removed from memory.
 	    * -v, --verbose	The resulting password will be displayed on the terminal screen if needed to type over manually (not safe -- only use when absolutely necessary).
 	    * -h, --help	Displays the help menu.

-2.1.
-Enter a password you will remember at the password prompt, preferably a strong and complicated password because this will influence the complexity of the resulting password.
+2. Enter a password you will remember at the password prompt, preferably a strong and complicated password because this will influence the complexity of the resulting password.

-3.1.
-Enter a key, such as twitter, vimeo or whatever at the next prompt.
+3. Enter a key, such as twitter, vimeo or whatever at the next prompt.
+4. Choose one of the options below:

-4.1.
-Enter ``s`` to use a shorter version of the password (Some web services have a shorter limit on the password length).
+    * Enter ``s`` to use a shorter version of the password (Some web services have a shorter limit on the password length).

-4.2.
-Enter ``l`` to use the default long version of the password.
+    * Enter ``l`` to use the default long version of the password.

-4.3.
-Enter ``q`` to exit immediately.
+    * Enter ``q`` to exit immediately.
+5. Choose one of the options below:

-5.1.
-Enter ``c`` to copy the password to memory, caution this will only last for 8 seconds until the password is cleared from memory.
+    * Enter ``c`` to copy the password to memory, caution this will only last for 8 seconds until the password is cleared from memory.
 Paste the password in the password box on the website you are signing into.

-5.2.
-Enter ``v`` to view the password if you need to type it over manually (not safe -- only use when absolutely necessary).
+    * Enter ``v`` to view the password if you need to type it over manually (not safe -- only use when absolutely necessary).

-5.3.
-Enter ``q`` to exit immediately.
+    * Enter ``q`` to exit immediately.